allegro/blog/_posts/2022-02-01-android-ui-testing-in-allegro-pa-organization.md

 Automatic UI tests are designed to check whether the user interface is working properly.
 For example they verify if users see an appropriate screen with correct data and won’t encounter an unexpected behavior.
 These tests, apart from checking the correctness of displayed screen, should also check whether the user sees the appropriate screen after clicking the button.
-They also allow you to control the behavior of the application for a given business process.
+They will allow to check the business process in a controlled manner.
 At Allegro Pay, we have several critical processes, such as onboarding a new customer or repayment of liabilities.
 Until now, these processes have been tested manually.
 Automating these tests will allow us to save the tester’s time and eliminate possible human errors.

 Tests can run the entire application or only a part of it.
 In our case they run only a part of the application, namely the Allegro Pay module.
 This solution is associated with certain changes